joshuakim54/job-tracker/README.md

-# Career Signal 🔎

-A direct-from-source job monitor and search application that aggregates postings directly from company Applicant Tracking Systems (ATS), filtering out ghost listings and stale aggregator data.
-It sends automated notifications to Discord and provides an interactive Streamlit web interface for custom searches.
+Hi, I'm Josh!
+I built this job tracker to solve a common frustration with job hunting: platforms like LinkedIn often have ghost listings and outdated postings.
+This tool pulls active roles directly from companies' official career pages.
+While I originally built it for software engineering, I am working on expanding it so friends and family across different career fields can use it too.
+It sends automated Discord alerts for new postings, but now also includes a clean web interface to make searching and filtering easy for anyone.

 ---

-## ✨ Features
+## Features

 - **Direct ATS Integration:** Scrapes directly from company career portals without third-party aggregator delay.
-Supports:
+Supports: (working on adding more!)
   - **Greenhouse**
   - **Lever**
   - **Workday**